MAziz-0/My-Portfolio/README.md

 4. Images used in the background are relevant to the titles of each section which ties the whole website into a promotional statement.
 My intention is to generate appeal so it was important to make sure there is a synergy between the content and my choice of structured styling.

-### User Stories

-Target audience: Potential employers

-#### I would like to get more information on who this person is.

-- Information has been provided using the Carousel and Sections to display a short introduction on what type of employee they can expect and what skills I have.

-#### I would like to see there work history.

-- A main link has been added to the Navigation bar which allows the user to directly download a CV in relation to full work history.

-#### Where can I find this person on other platforms to see what type of person they are.

-- Provided multiple social links in footer which allow the user to view my personal profile on other platforms and most importantly my Github which would display projects.

-#### I want to work with this person, what is the best way to start working with them.

-- A contact form has been provided so the user can send in a project request, alternatively they can find me on other platforms via the social links provided.

 ### Wireframe:

 ![My-Portfolio Wireframe](https://user-images.githubusercontent.com/41737293/106295077-e63eaf80-6247-11eb-90ac-93dd1e333c4a.png)